 This recall involves Field & Stream Timberline Hang On Tree Stands.
 The tree stands are brown metal with a black canvas seat and are used by hunters.
 The letters “HEH01566” followed by “FS080117” or “FS090117” are printed on the arm of the tree stand between the seat and the safety platform.
 “Field & Stream” is printed on the bottom of the canvas seat.

-If you or a loved one has been injured or otherwise a victim of a defective tree stand, you should contact the product liability lawyers at Johnson // Becker.
-Some of our lawyers are avid hunters and understand the importance of safe, reliable equipment.
-You may be entitled to compensation for your injuries by filing a tree stand lawsuit.
+If you or a loved one has been injured or otherwise a victim of a defective tree stand, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting defective tree stand lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.

 We would be honored to speak with you and respond promptly to every inquiry we receive.